simon-bourne/arpy/README.md

     .unwrap();
 ```

-And then call them with various client implementations, for example, using `reqwasm`:
+And then call them with various client implementations, for example, using the `reqwasm` client:

 ```rust
 let mut connection = http::Connection::new(&format!("http://127.0.0.1:9090/api/add"));